Euro zone urges Cyprus to spare smaller savers from bank levy

 U.S. Treasury Secretary Jack Lew, who has talked with his EU counterparts, was monitoring developments closely and expected a "fair" solution, Washington said.

-Cyprus's banking sector dwarfs the size of its economy and has been severely hurt by exposure to its much larger neighbour Greece.
+Cyprus's banking sector dwarfs the size of its economy and has been severely hurt by exposure to its much larger neighbor Greece.

 Moscow is considering extending an existing 2.5 billion euro loan to help bail the island out and said the fact it had not been consulted about the bailout could come into play.